snakorse/erda-release/README.md

-# Erda Installation Tools
+# Erda Release Tools

 We have successfully installed Erda in the following software:

 - Kubernetes 1.18.8
 - Docker 19.03.5
 - CentOS 7.9
-- Helm 3.4.2
+- Helm 3.4